canarybit/cc-docs/docs/products/surveyor.md

 ---

-For containerized application that analyze sensitive data, it became crucial to verify the confidentiality of the nodes where the workloads are running, no matter if they are managed by an orchestration service (e.g. Azure AKS or AWS EKS) or on a container platform directly (Vanilla Kubernetes, Redhat Openshift, Suse Harvester, etc...).

-CanaryBit Surveyor ensures the containerized applications enforce isolation and zero-trust mechanisms to protect the privacy and confidentiality of both the workload and datasets, ensuring the cluster characteristics are verified:

-* before a container is executed (always);

-* at a defined schedule (if enabled);

-* when specific system-wide events occur (if enabled).

-This approach is extremely beneficial for dynamic clusters where the size of the Kubernetes cluster (# of Nodes) is adjusted based on the utilization of Pods and Nodes in the cluster.
-This feature, called `autoscaling` is typically recommended by hyperscalers CaaS solutions.

-## Architecture
+CanaryBit Surveyor is a **Confidential Container launcher**.
+It helps end-users to run containar/pods only upon validation of the underlying infrastructure, running under Kata Containers (AMD SEV-SNP, Intel TDX) or on confidential nodes directly.

-CanaryBit Surveyor guarantees confidentiality allowing the end-user to select two modes:
+It guarantees confidentiality and privacy allowing end-users to select between two modes:

-- `node` for Security: the entire Kubernetes node is confidential.
-This approach is implemented for less stringent requirements or when nested virtualization is unavoidable;
-- `kata` for Security and Isolation **(recommended)**: each workload runs inside a lightweight VM, provided by [Kata Containers](https://katacontainers.io/), giving pod-level isolation.
-Surveyor configures the right Kata Containers runtime based on the type of the confidential node (AMD SNP or Intel TDX).
+   1. `kata` **(recommended)**: each container/pod is hypervisor isolated inside a lightweight VM - known as [Kata Containers](https://katacontainers.io/) - and remotely attested by CanaryBit Inspector.
+This mode guarantees security and isolation.
+   2. `node`: each container/pod runs on confidential nodes directly, and remotely attested by CanaryBit Inspector.
+This mode guarantees security but no isolation between containers/pods.

+!!!
+Info
-**Note:** Kata gives stronger isolation but running a Kata Container means starting a nested VM.
+      Kata containers gives stronger isolation but running a container/pod as a kata container means launching a nested VM dedicated to the container/pod.
 Confidential Computing does not currently support nested virtualization.

-CanaryBit Surveyor uses the CanaryBit user authentication token (`CB_TOKEN`) to both authenticate the user to the CanaryBit Inspector service and to pull the `inspector-client` container image from the CanaryBit Registry.

 ## Requirements